Premian-Labs/range-order-bot/README.md

 </div>

-## Premia Range Order Bot

-The range order bot is a market making script that allows users to quote two-sided markets (using concentrated liquidity) for whatever option markets that are preDefined within the settings.
-It will automatically update range orders as time passes, minimizing the need for active management of orders.
-It is highly recommended that a user is familiar with how range orders work, and the risks associated with owning option positions.

 ## Quick Start

 1. Clone the repository on a local computer.
 Instructions on how to do this can be found [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).